-Applications are accepted in three entry categories:
+Applications are accepted in four entry categories:

-A. Year 1, B. Alternative Admission, C. International.
+A. Year 1, B. Alternative Admission, C. International, D. Overseas Pharmacy Graduates.

-Selection is based on a combination of academic performance indicated by the applicant's GPA, with a minimum average GPA of 5.0 required for Year 1 applicants, and a minimum GPA of 4.0 or higher required for Alternative Admission applicants, and an assessment of performance in a series of Multiple Mini Interviews (MMI), and for Year 1 applicants, the performance in the Clinical Selection Test which incorporates the core courses of CHEM 110, BIOSCI 107 and POPLHLTH 111 (if required).
+Selection is based on a combination of academic performance indicated by the applicant's GPA, with a minimum average GPA of 5.0 required for Year 1 applicants, and a minimum GPA of 4.0 or higher required for Alternative Admission applicants, and an assessment of performance in a series of Multiple Mini Interviews (MMI), and for Year 1 applicants, the performance in a Clinical Selection Test which incorporates the content of the core Semester 1 courses (if required).

-Applicants will be required to undertake the Clinical Selection Test if the University is unable to offer in person examinations for the core courses under invigilated examination conditions in 2024.
-The Clinical Selection Test incorporates the content of the core courses.
-If the Clinical Selection Test is required then the results will form part of the selection criteria.
+Applicants will be required to complete a Clinical Selection test if the University is unable to offer in person examinations for any of the core Semester 1 courses under invigilated examination conditions in 2025.
+This Clinical Selection Test will incorporate the content of the core Semester 1 courses.
+If a Clinical Selection Test is required, then the results will form part of the selection criteria.